-Warning: this is an essay and not a review; elements of all three Nolan Batman movies are examined that may serve as spoilers.
+Warning: this is an essay considering The Dark Knight Rises and not a review; elements of all three Nolan Batman movies are examined that may serve as spoilers.

 Batman Begins was muscular, dark, intelligent.
 The skills needed to create such a film were largely overlooked, as it is an action blockbuster, and was largely only discussed in terms of its place in a franchise, and how it managed to ‘reinvigorate’ that franchise.
 Decidedly business-like language.
 It’s difficult to talk art when everyone is screaming ‘MONEY!’
 But the first instalment of what has now become the Batman Trilogy is a sturdy establishing shot for what was to come, whilst also being a confident forearm to the throat of bean-counters and soft-pornographers like Michael Bay, who simply direct moving posters for fourteen year old boys.
 As the movie industry largely brushed off the forearm and remembered only the ‘re-invention of the franchise’ element of what Batman Begins achieved, Nolan delivered two more telling blows.
 The Dark Knight (2008) was a game-changer.
 Still Hollywood rested its laurels on the marvellous performance of the late Heath Ledger, assuming the wonder of the film was all down to him.
 But before they could really look around and see that maybe all was not what it seemed, Nolan delivered Inception (2010), a work of such mainstream cinematic bravado that aftershocks are still being felt.